is

 Loading...

-echo '{s:"hello"}(=foo)' \
+echo '{s:"hello"}::=foo' \

-| super -z -c 'yield is(<{s:string}>)' -
+| super -s -c 'values is(this, <{s:string}>)' -

 Loading...

-echo '{s:"hello"}(=foo)' \
+echo '{s:"hello"}::=foo' \

-| super -z -c 'yield is(<foo>)' -
+| super -s -c 'values is(this, <foo>)' -

 To test the underlying type, just use ==